Welcome to Yale's Perception & Cognition Lab!

 P&C Lab: Graduate Student (Ph.D., 2008)

-After Yale: Assistant Professor, Johns Hopkins, Dept. of Psych. & Brain Sciences
+After Yale: Assistant Professor of Psychological & Brain Sciences, Johns Hopkins

 While in the lab from 2002 to 2008, Jon made several discoveries related to object persistence and visual tracking -- often studying both human adults and nonhuman primates -- and he resuscitated studies of the 'tunnel effect'.
-Jon, now a professor at Johns Hopkins, still hasn't learned to appreciate folk music, though; in related news, the hip-hop savviness of the lab has plummeted.
+Jon, now a professor at Johns Hopkins, still hasn't learned to appreciate folk music.

 P&C Lab: Graduate Student (Ph.D., 2007); Primary advisor, Karen Wynn